BeeGodwin/web-app-skeleton/README.md

 ### Wishlist

-- Add Redux store, populate serverside with arbitrary API response as JSON.
-- Add Cucumber environment for scenario testing / step defs
 - Typescript, and Typescript testing
+- Config patterning for passing in setup / dials
 - Isomorphic patterning
-- Config patterning
+- Add Redux store, populate serverside with arbitrary API response as JSON.
 - Styling layer
+- Add Cucumber environment for scenario testing / step defs
+- Can deploy a parameterised chassis
 - Can integrate to CI and build via Jenkins.
 Preferably, can create its own Jenkins job.
 - Can integrate to CD and deploy via Cosmos.
 Preferably, can do this programatically.
-- Can slide the chassis underneath some other codebase, thus standardising.

 ### Known Stuff